-The accompanying statements of computation of net capital and computation of aggregate indebtedness as of December 31, 2023 and December 31, 2022 (Schedule I), and statement of segregation requirements and funds in segregation for customers trading on US commodity exchanges (Schedule II), statement of segregation requirements and funds in segregation for customers' dealer options accounts (Schedule III), statement of secured amounts and funds held in separate accounts for foreign futures and foreign options customers pursuant to commission regulation 30.7 (Schedule IV) and statement of cleared swaps customer segregation requirements and funds in cleared swaps customer accounts under 4D(F) of CEA (Schedule V) as of December 31, 2023 (collectively, the supplemental information) has been subjected to audit procedures performed in conjunction with the audit of the Company's financial statements.
+CEA (Schedule V) as of December 31, 2024 (collectively, the supplemental information) have been subjected to audit procedures performed in conjunction with the audit of the Company's financial statements.
 The supplemental information is the responsibility of the Company's management.
 Our audit procedures included determining whether the supplemental information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental information.
 In forming our opinion on the supplemental information, we evaluated whether the supplemental information, including its form and content, is presented in conformity with Rule 17a-5 under the Securities Exchange Act of 1934 and Regulation 1.10 under the Commodity Exchange Act.
 In our opinion, the supplemental information is fairly stated, in all material respects, in relation to the financial statements as a whole.